HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/operations/helm_update_deployment.md

 When updating CF199 or earlier, you need to update the ambassador CRDs to a newer version.
 As a known pattern, Helm will not update CRDs by design.

-**Important:**
+!!!important
     The CRDs are currently backward compatible.
 It is still possible to run or perform an install of an older version of DX on that cluster, even when the CRDs are at the latest version.

-**Note:**
+!!!note
     Do not remove/downgrade the CF200 CRDs to an older version while having CF200 or later deployments running on your cluster.

 **Prerequisites:**

 You need to have `tar` and HCL DX Helm Chart downloaded.
 Your `kubectl` configuration must point to the target cluster and the user requires **Cluster Admin Access** to access it.

+!!!note "Notes:"
-**Note:** If you changed the Portal or WAS Administrator user, please ensure you have the correct values for `security.core.wasUser/wasPassword` and `wpsUser/wpsPassword` in custom-values.yaml.
+    - If you changed the Portal or WAS Administrator user, please ensure you have the correct values for `security.core.wasUser/wasPassword` and `wpsUser/wpsPassword` in custom-values.yaml.

-**Note:** If you performed a database transfer, please ensure the `<database>.DbUser` and `<database>.DbPassword` for all Portal databases reflect the current user and password in /opt/HCL/wp\_profile/ConfigEngine/properties/wkplc\_dbdomain.properties prior to updating the Portal Core image.
+    - If you performed a database transfer, please ensure the `<database>.DbUser` and `<database>.DbPassword` for all Portal databases reflect the current user and password in /opt/HCL/wp\_profile/ConfigEngine/properties/wkplc\_dbdomain.properties prior to updating the Portal Core image.

 **Procedure to update CRDs**: